Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 3.1 Consolidating contributions from the three tiers

-3.1.2 The default approach (see Additional Note at the end for details) entails both meteorological and air quality data for all relevant time scales to be extracted from the PATH(or any approved) modelling system on an hour-by-hour basis.
-(A brief description of PATH is in section 3.2 and more detailed description can be found on http://www.epd.gov.hk/epd/english/environmentinhk/air/guide_ref/guide_aqa_model.html.)
-Meteorological data driving the air quality models for assessing Tiers 1 and 2 emission sources and the concentration data to serve as Tier 3 contribution should be extracted consistently from the same grid cell(s) which cover(s) the project's Tier 1 and Tier 2 assessment areas.
+3.1.2 The default approach accepted by EPD (see Additional Note at the end for details) entails both meteorological and air quality data for all relevant time scales to be extracted from PATH modelling system on an hour-by-hour basis.
+(A brief description of PATH is in section 3.2 and more detailed description can be found on https://www.epd.gov.hk/epd/english/environmentinhk/air/guide_ref/guide_aqa_model.html.)

 3.1.4 The meteorological and air quality data pertaining to each of the three tiers must be fully synchronised to produce credible results, e.g. the daily ‘Total’ air quality would be the sum of the contributions from the three tiers for the same day.

 3.1.5 Approaches other than the default approach to derive meteorological and air quality data (including those based on observation data only) will have to be fully justified to EPD on a case-by case basis (see Section 3.4.1).
-In any case, use of short term measurements to prescribe the background concentrations is not acceptable.
+In any case, use of short-term measurements to prescribe the background concentrations is not acceptable.

 3.2 Estimating the background contributions using the model-output-based approach